 If you’re interested in finding out more about removing black spots from your vision and keeping them away in just a few weeks all the information is available here.

-If you have questions about the program, why it is effective and if it is right for you, please feel free to contact me through the contact form or at firstname.lastname@example.org Remember when considering this program, that if the steps do not work for you, there is a 100% money back guarantee, so there is literally no risk to trying this solution!
-I am recommending it because it worked for me, if you want to read about it, you can here.
+If you have questions about the program, why it is effective and if it is right for you, please feel free to contact me through the contact form , at firstname.lastname@example.org or by reading my story and review of the program.
+Remember when considering this program, that if the steps do not work for you, there is a 100% money back guarantee, so there is literally no risk to trying this solution!
+I am recommending it because it worked for me, if you want to read about me, you can here.

 What is Causing the Black Spots in My Vision?

 Those black or gray spots, sometimes called floaters, can take on many shapes and colors, from clear, squiggly lines to the black spots you’ve been experiencing.
 They occur as tiny clumps of cells from the tissue at the back of your eye wear down and break off, as the result of poor blood flow to the eyes or as the vitreous begins to shrink over time.
 This leaves them floating in the “vitreous fluid” the jelly like liquid that makes of the majority of the eye.
 As these clumps of cells move around they can sometimes come into our vision and are observed as black or gray spots.
 This is often more noticeable in bright conditions like outside on a sunny day, or when looking at a plain, even surface such as a wall.